By Sara Kayat

 Many people give up the activities they love, like aerobics and running.
 Whilst in the short term an activity that increases pressure on your bladder may worsen your symptoms, in the long term, some of these activities are actually more likely to help.

 Exercises, such as Rebounding, can challenge the deep core muscles and help tighten pelvic floor muscles to improve bladder control.
 Whilst you are strengthening the pelvic floor muscles, I would suggest you use incontinence products like Depend® Active-Fit to give you the protection and confidence you need to enjoy being active.
-Exercises, such as Rebounding, can challenge the deep core muscles and help tighten pelvic floor muscles to improve bladder control.
-Whilst you are strengthening the pelvic floor muscles, I would suggest you use incontinence products like Depend® Active-Fit to give you the protection and confidence you need to enjoy being active.

-3. Incontinence is part of aging
+Incontinence myth #3: Incontinence is part of ageing

 Finally, I would like to dispel the myth that urinary incontinence is simply a normal part of ageing.